fortrabbit/blog/test.md

 ## MDC Blockquote

-:Quote{text="Transparency.
-Observability.
-Accountability."}{ author="Melvin E. Conway" text="Organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations." }
+:Quote{ author="Melvin E. Conway" text="Organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations." }

 ## Images